 Encapsulated Remote Switched Port Analyzer (ERSPAN) is a traffic mirroring method that enables the mirrored traffic to be encapsulated in Generic Routing Encapsulation (GRE).
-USM Anywhere supports ERSPAN on its Hyper-V Sensor and VMware Sensor, but it is only available for Cisco Nexus switches, newer Cisco Catalyst 6500s, Cisco Aggregation Services Router (ASR) routers, and other similar Cisco devices.
+USM Anywhere supports ERSPAN on its Hyper-V Sensor and VMware Sensor, and although successful testing was only done on newer Cisco devices, it should work with other modern ERSPAN device manufacturers.

 To enable ERSPAN in your Hyper-V or VMware Sensor